tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 0.7    Refine data format into DB and form on the dashboard.
 - 0.8    Localization.
 - 0.9    Remove unneeded functions and comments.
+- 1.0    Simplify Google Map jQuery plugin.
-- 1.0    Cooperation with W3C Geolocation.
+- 1.1    Cooperation with W3C Geolocation to let a foreigner post a comment.
-- 1.1    Send post to Akismet.
+- 1.2    Send post to Akismet.

 #### Change log